Gaurav9540/K8s/README.md

     - Manages ReplicaSets and Pods.
     - Supports rolling updates, rollbacks, and more.
     - Most commonly used object for managing apps.

+   1.3 StatefulSet
+    - Manages stateful applications like databases.
+    - Each Pod has a stable identity and persistent storage.

+   1.4 DaemonSet
+    - Ensures a copy of a Pod runs on every node (or specific nodes).
+    - Used for log collection, monitoring agents, etc.

+   1.5 Job and CronJob
+    - Job: runs a task once until complete.
+    - CronJob: runs scheduled jobs (like a cron task).

+2. Networking Objects

+   2.1 Service
+    - Exposes your Pods to other services or external traffic.
+    - Types:
+      - ClusterIP: internal access only.
+      - NodePort: exposes via port on each Node.
+      - LoadBalancer: uses cloud provider’s LB.
+      - ExternalName: maps to external DNS.